Star Worlds Arcade

-Star Worlds Arcade held its grand opening on January 11, 1985 in Maple Park, Illinois, USA, with only 18 arcade games.
+Star Worlds Arcade is an amusement arcade located in DeKalb, Illinois.
+The arcade held its grand opening on January 11, 1985, in Maple Park, Illinois, US, with only 18 arcade games.
 Today, with hundreds of games rotated regularly throughout its game rooms, Star Worlds can be found in DeKalb, Illinois, having moved in 2004 when owner and manager Patrick O'Malley and partner Glenn Thomas needed more space and more customers.
 Although it is predominantly a video game arcade with a couple of rooms dedicated solely to the Golden Age of Video Arcade Games, it is also a small museum exhibiting a wide variety of collectibles associated with arcade game iconography, home video game consoles and 1980s pop culture in general.
 Star Worlds was inducted into the Twin Galaxies International Registry of Historic Video Game Arcades by gaming celebrity Walter Day for being one of the last remaining neighborhood arcades still in operation since the 1980s.

 Original arcade game collection

 Patrick O'Malley started the arcade as a personal collection of games in his parents' garage when he was still a teenager in Maple Park.
-But then he moved the games into a commercial retail space across town when he acquired the recently defunct Star Worlds chain of arcades (formerly located in Geneva, Illinois and West Chicago, Illinois) from Tom Sofranski of Gerault Amusements.
+But then he moved the games into a commercial retail space across town when he acquired the recently defunct Star Worlds chain of arcades (formerly located in Geneva, Illinois, and West Chicago, Illinois) from Tom Sofranski of Gerault Amusements.
 These first 18 games included: